 Standard taxi has following numbers:

-Please note for making this call, you should have local number or roaming on your phone.
-You can also book online on following addresses:
+Please note for making this call, you should have a local number or roaming on your phone.
+You can also book online at the following addresses:

-If you don’t have Uber or other app installed, above option might be suitable for you.
+If you don’t have Uber or another app installed, the above option might be suitable for you.

-Uber is available all-around Vienna and service is reliable, safe and affordable.
+Uber is available all-around Vienna and services are reliable, safe, and affordable.
 They offer several types of vehicles for each trip and you can choose standard, lux and large transport like van or similar.

 Bicycles and scooters